leehaesung/VisualBasic/02_CodeFiles/Assessment03/README.md

- 002			 Putting Data                            Could be very good                     Very Good 003	         Saving Data                             Would be good                          Very Good 004             Deleting Data                           Would be good                          Very Good 005             Exting the program                      Would be good                          Well dong
+ 002			 Putting Data                            Could be very good                     Very Good 003	         Saving Data                             Would be good                          Very Good 004             Deleting Data                           Would be good                          Very Good 005             Exting the program                      Would be good                          Well
 -----------------------------------------------------------------------------------------------------------------------
 ````````````````````````````````````````